What is a graduand?

 A graduand is someone who is eligible to graduate, but has not yet graduated.
 Once your credential has been conferred, you become a graduate.

-A Graduate student is someone who is completing a graduate certificate, diploma, master's and/or doctoral degree in one of the following programs.
-A Graduate student is not a student who is completing a undergraduate certificate, diploma and/or bachelor’s degree and will be graduating at an upcoming convocation ceremony.
+A graduate student is someone who is completing a graduate certificate, diploma, master's and/or doctoral degree in one of the following programs.
+A graduate student is not a student who is completing an undergraduate certificate, diploma and/or bachelor’s degree and will be graduating at an upcoming convocation ceremony.

-All Convocation Fall 2021 ceremonies will be live broadcast on October 5, 6, 7 and 8 to accommodate graduands, family, friends, and the university community who are unable to attend in-person.
+All convocation ceremonies will be livestreamed on YouTube to accommodate graduands, family, friends, and the university community who are unable to attend in-person.
 The ceremonies will also be available for on-demand viewing following the ceremonies.

-I am unable to attend the Convocation Fall 2021 ceremony in person – how will I get my parchment?
+I am unable to attend my convocation ceremony in person – how will I get my parchment?

-If you do not attend your convocation ceremony, you may pick up your degree parchment in the Maggie Benston Centre, starting the week after Convocation.
-Any parchments not picked up by the end of the calendar month of convocation will be mailed out with a souvenir Convocation Program and SFU Alumni mask to your mailing address on record.
-For more information, see "Can’t Attend?"
+If you do not attend your convocation ceremony, you may pick up your degree parchment in the Maggie Benston Centre, starting the week after convocation.
+Any parchments not picked up by the end of the calendar month of convocation will be mailed out with a souvenir Convocation Program to your mailing address on record.
+For more information, see "Can’t Attend?".

-Graduands should not be carrying anything but their diploma as they cross the stage.
+Unless following your cultural protocol requires you to carry a symbolic item, graduands should not be carrying anything but their parchment as they cross the stage.

 Can I bring my dog to the ceremonies?